conjure-cp/conjure/docs/essence.rst

 The list of ranges is optional, if omitted the enumerated domain denotes the finite domain containing all values of the enumerated type.

 A range is either a single value (member of the enumerated type), or a list of sequential values with a given lower and upper bound.
-The bounds can be omitted to create an open range, when an open range is used the omitted bound will be the same as the corresponding bound of the enumerated type.
+The bounds can be omitted to create an open range, when an open range is used the omitted bound is considered to be the same as the corresponding bound of the enumerated type.

 Unnamed domains
 ~~~~~~~~~~~~~~~